 Invitation: At the end of the message the minister will extend an invitation for those who desire to respond to the Gospel call.
 We will stand and sing a song of encouragement.

-Expected of You: During our time together, we will call attention to a visitor card.
+Visitors: During our time together, we will call attention to a visitor card.
 If you are comfortable doing so, please fill in your name, address, and phone number so that we can thank you for your visit.
 We also invite you to stay a few minutes after the service to meet our members.